dmmortensen/costreports/README.md

 costreports
 ===========
 Tool built using PHP to organize and display the contents of the CMS cost reports.
-Uses MySQL as a backend
+Uses MySQL as a backend.
+Tables will not be included.